 - Don’t forget to let nature help you out when possible.
 During the day when the sun is back out, let it do some of the work for you by melting away the sheets of solid ice that may have formed.
 Spread sand on top of the ice.
 Once the sun’s rays have been battering the ice for a few hours, it will heat up the sand and start melting it away.
 Then it’s a good time to try and break it up and shovel it off.

 Pay close attention to stairways.
-In fact, it's best to preempt icy conditions; consider applying de-icing products or sand (at least) to your steps before a snow.
-Visit our project gallery for more tips on winter safety, like our article on “Snow Removal from Roofs and Trees”.
+In fact, it’s best to preempt icy conditions; consider applying de-icing products or sand (at least) to your steps before a snow.
+Visit our project gallery for more tips on winter safety, like our project, “Snow Removal from Roofs and Trees”.

 < back to top

 Fire safety is not often top of mind during the holidays, but with roaring fires, festive lighting displays and sometimes overtaxed electrical outlets, the threat of disaster is always present.
 You’ve got enough to worry about though to get everything done in time for the holidays; just follow basic safety guidelines and you’ll have nothing extra to worry about.

 Step 1.
 Mind Your Fireplace

 It goes without saying that a fire in your fireplace is an open flame inside your home and thus needs to be treated with respect.
 Keep all flammable objects away from your fireplace.
 This includes Christmas trees, stockings, tinsel, garland and candles.
 Natural Christmas trees can be very flammable, especially as their branches and needles begin to dry out.
 Take down stockings before you light a fire.
 Don’t let garland and tinsel hang over the mantel close to the fire.
 Keep candles on the mantel in glass.
 Be sure that you use your fireplace screen to keep sparks and embers from falling or popping out of the fireplace onto your rug or carpet.